Moscow concert hall attack: Why is ISIL targeting Russia?

 Last year, Iran blamed the group for two separate attacks on a major shrine in southern Shiraz – the Shah Cheragh – which killed at least 14 people and injured more than 40.

 The US claimed that it intercepted communications confirming that the group was preparing to carry out attacks before coordinated suicide bombings in Iran in January this year killed nearly 100 people in the southeastern Iranian city of Kerman.
-ISIS-K claimed responsibility for the Kerman attacks.
+ISKP claimed responsibility for the Kerman attacks.

 Why is ISIL attacking Russia?